A mathematical framework for operational fine tunings: The ontological framework

+The additional assumptions imply that the experiment is described by the causal network illustrated in figure~\ref{CausalStructure}.
+We stress again that while these assumptions are needed to derive no-go theorems, we do not consider them to be part of our basic ontological framework, because they are not needed to define the notion of fine tunings.
+One main motivation for defining and characterizing operational fine tunings is to be equipped with the right framework, in future research, to study and develop new no-go theorems outside the ontological model framework.
+For example, considering an ontic extension that does not involve causal assumptions (as would be the case for an ontic extension representing a Block universe \cite{Minkowski1908}).

-Just to provide an example of ontological models, in classical Hamiltonian mechanics \cite{Goldstein} the ontic space is the phase space, whose points -- specified by a position and momentum - are the ontic states.
-In quantum theory the same simple picture cannot be drawn.
-In particular, in the next section we list some properties that an ontological model of quantum theory cannot possess.
+In order to provide a simple example of an ontological model, we can take classical Hamiltonian mechanics \cite{Goldstein}.
+In there the ontic state space is the phase space, whose points---specified by the positions and momenta of the particles---are the ontic states.